JosephPettit/csc372-Ruby/README.md

 # frozen_string_literal: true
 ```

 This is an example of a magic comment.
-This will cause Ruby to always treat two similar strings as distinct objects.
+This will make all strings immutable.

 ### Duck Typing